yogeshverma1998/AbODE/README.md

 # Conclusion
 > 1. We propose AbODE, which models the antibody-antigen complex as a joint graph, and via a system of coupled residue-specific ODEs.
-> 2. AbODE is able to incorporate conditional contextual and spatial information in ODEs tailored for Antibody design.
+> 2. AbODE can incorporate conditional contextual and spatial information in ODEs tailored for Antibody design.

 # References